LePenidon/travelling-salesman-problem/README.md

 download all the files -> enter the folder with your O.S. terminal -> type "make"

+*obs:* just make sure if the file's name at "main.c" is correct.

 ---

 Feito com 💜 by